kevinsullivan/TMDE/README.md

         3. After obtaining the OS key, copy and paste it in to the Windows Activation page (same screen as Windows Update).
         4. Reboot your machine.
 You can check the Windows *System Information* app to confirm that your OS is updated.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: https://github.com/
 - Install Docker Desktop: https://www.docker.com/products/docker-desktop.
 It's free.
+If you already have it, update it to the current version.
 - Install VSCode: https://code.visualstudio.com/download.
 It's free.
 - Launch Docker Desktop and watch for it to complete its start-up procedures.
 While it starts up, continue to the remaining instructions that follow here.
 - Use GitHub to fork this repository now.
 How?
 Here: